 - Robotic telepresence

-This list is not exhaustive, but it gives the idea of how communication as a whole has been dramatically changed.
+This list is not exhaustive, but it shows how communication has been dramatically changed.
 By seeing and hearing each other in real-time despite the distance, people can better understand each other’s emotions and reactions.
 This can help build stronger relationships and foster better understanding between people.

 Real-time Communication for Business